WZBSocialScienceCenter/otreeutils/README.md

     * define all survey questions in a single data structure, let `otreeutils` create the required `Player` fields
     * create a table of Likert scale inputs ("Likert matrix")
     * create single Likert scale fields from given labels
     * easy survey forms styling via CSS due to cleanly structured HTML output
+    * make survey forms with conditional inputs
 * Displaying warnings to participants when a timeout occurs on a page (no automatic form submission after timeout)
 * Setting custom URLs for pages (instead of default: the page's class name)